 It’s a long way to get to Costa Rica from Australia.
 And there were times on our cycling trip where I didn’t think the scenery justified the incredible effort of our mountain biking, it just wasn’t spectacular enough.

 Of course we didn’t go there just for the scenery, we always strive to experience the essence of a place.
-We certainly did that on our three week journey.
-Overall though I’d have to say Costa Rica didn’t have the wow factor of some of the other places I’ve visited.
+And we certainly did that on our three week journey.

 Where to stay and eat